johnridesabike/johnridesabike.github.io/website-content/software/wordroom-a-pythonista-dictionary-app/index.md

 ---
 title: "WordRoom: A Dictionary App for iOS + Pythonista"
 date: 2018-05-25
+description: This is an iOS dictionary "app" built with Pythonista.
+It saves the words you look up and your notes on them.
 ---
 I just finished the first release of my iOS app, WordRoom.
 [You can download it here](https://github.com/johnridesabike/WordRoom/releases/latest).
 If you don’t have [Pythonista for iOS, you can get it here](http://omz-software.com/pythonista/).